Download Obie App

 Supplements

-• Take your iron supplement at a different time of day than your prenatal vitamin.
+• Take your iron supplement at a different time of day than your prenatal vitamin to maximize absorption.

 Iron from these foods is absorbed really well:

-• Tuna: light canned is higher than fresh (since this is considered a high mercury item, limite consumption to no more than three 6-oz servings per month)
+• Tuna: Light canned tuna has higher iron content than fresh tuna.
+Limit intake to no more than three 6-oz servings per month due to its high mercury levels.

-• Crab, Pork, Shrimp and Halibut all provide less than 1mg per 3 oz serving, but still have the highly absorbable form!
+• Crab, Pork, Shrimp, and Halibut offer less than 1mg per 3 oz serving but still contain the highly absorbable form of iron.

-These provide iron, but in a form that's not absorbed as well as the above:
+These provide iron in a form not absorbed as well as the above:

 • Iron-fortified cereal and oatmeal